prscX/react-native-bottom-action-sheet/README.md

     React Native: Native Bottom Action Sheet (Android/iOS)

+If this project has helped you out, please support us with a star 🌟
 </h1>

 A simple library that creates native BottomSheet actions according to the [Material Design Specs](https://material.google.com/components/bottom-sheets.html)

 ## Android